ReallyEasyCart/responsive-snippets/currency-converter/README.md

 ## Using the Currency Converter

-1. Either copy the CSS into the site.css.twig file, or import it using: `{% import "path/to/file" %}`
+1. Either copy the CSS into the site.css.twig file, or include it using: `{% include "path/to/file" %}`
-2. Either copy the JS into the site.js.twig file, or import it using: `{% import "path/to/file" %}`
+2. Either copy the JS into the site.js.twig file, or include it using: `{% include "path/to/file" %}`
 3. Source the money.min.js file that is in /js/lib.
 (The way I have done this on Hiroboy is to create a new file in the js folder, then in site.js.twig I added: `{{ source("js/custom_app.js") }}` to the top of the file)
 4. Add the following HTML into the template where you want the currency converter to be displayed (On Hiroboy it is the header.html.twig file):
 ```